Introduction

 Product Keywords

 Next, keywords.
-Here are my current keywords on this product:
+Here are my current keywords on this product:Â

+One example is ‘computer’.
 How do we test this keyword, to see if its actually gonna help us?
-Just search for it + the product and person it’s for.
+Just search for that word, plus the product, and person it’s for.
 So “computer kids t-shirt.”
-The higher the # of results, the better.
+The higher the number of results, the better.
 When I searched “computer kids t-shirt”, I got 1,910 results – that’s good for me!
-In contrast, if I search ‘feminine kids t-shirt’, I only get 757 results, which is too small – Zazzle aren’t gonna promote a niche that small.
+In contrast, if I search ‘feminine kids t-shirt’, I only get 757 results, which is too small.

 So most of my keywords are pretty good for the number of results they are getting.
 But the order needs to be worked on.
 The very first keyword phrase is what Zazzle values most highly.
 And mine is ‘paused my game’ which is not that great, it relies on people already knowing this slogan and searching for it.
 No, I need to put my niche first.